Assessing the ROI of Cyber Threat Intelligence: An Operational and Financial Evaluation Framework

+A complementary indicator is \emph{attacker dwell time}: the interval between initial compromise and detection.
+In Mandiant's EMEA investigations for 2024, median dwell time was 32~days for externally notified events and 20~days for internally discovered events, a 12-day difference \cite{MandiantDwellTime2025}.
+A separate IBM global statistic concerns the broader data-breach lifecycle rather than dwell time: internally detected breaches had a lifecycle 61~days shorter than breaches disclosed by an attacker \cite{IBM2024}.
+Although these measures are not directly comparable, both findings suggest that stronger internal detection capabilities, supported by timely and operationally integrated CTI, can reduce the period during which an intrusion remains unidentified or unresolved.

-Security Operations Centers (SOCs) consistently encounter "alert fatigue" driven by high volumes of low‑fidelity alerts \cite{RecordedFutureProductivity2024, DarktraceAlertFatigue}.
+\paragraph{Operational Efficiency Metrics} Security Operations Centers (SOCs) consistently encounter "alert fatigue" driven by high volumes of low‑fidelity alerts \cite{RecordedFutureProductivity2024, DarktraceAlertFatigue}.
 CTI mitigates this challenge by correlating external threat data with internal context such as asset criticality, exploitability, and business impact; thereby suppressing irrelevant indicators and reducing false positives.
-Analysts regain time for higher value activities such as proactive hunting and adversary simulation.\\ Return on investment can be demonstrated by tracking the reduction in alert volume, the percentage of alerts auto‑triaged, and the net analyst hours redeployed to strategic functions.
-Organizations that integrate CTI enrichment directly into SOAR workflows typically record significantly higher efficiencies than those reliant on manual enrichment or disconnected tools \cite{RecordedFutureProductivity2024}.\\ Automated ingestion, normalization, and dissemination of intelligence amplify CTI value.
-Metrics such as the number of playbooks enriched with CTI, percentage of enrichment calls completed within service‑level thresholds, and the ratio of automated versus manual escalations provide concrete evidence of scalability and cost savings.
+Analysts regain time for higher value activities such as proactive hunting and adversary simulation.

+Return on investment can be demonstrated by tracking the reduction in alert volume, the percentage of alerts auto‑triaged, and the net analyst hours redeployed to strategic functions.
+Organizations that integrate CTI enrichment directly into SOAR workflows typically record significantly higher efficiencies than those reliant on manual enrichment or disconnected tools \cite{RecordedFutureProductivity2024}.
+Automated ingestion, normalization, and dissemination of intelligence amplify CTI value.
+Metrics such as the number of playbooks enriched with CTI, the percentage of enrichment calls completed within service‑level thresholds, and the ratio of automated versus manual escalations provide measurable evidence of scalability and cost savings.